Uganda PAYE Calculator

 Uganda uses a progressive tax system, meaning your income is divided into bands, each taxed at a different rate.
 You don't pay the higher rate on your entire salary, only on the portion that falls within that band.

 This progressive structure means that lower-income earners pay a smaller percentage of their total income in tax compared to higher earners.
-Someone earning UGX 300,000 per month pays only UGX 6,500 in PAYE (an effective rate of 2.2%), while someone earning UGX 5,000,000 pays UGX 1,402,000 (an effective rate of 28%).
+Someone earning UGX 400,000 per month pays only UGX 13,000 in PAYE (an effective PAYE rate of 3.3%), while someone earning UGX 5,000,000 pays UGX 1,388,250 (an effective PAYE rate of 27.8%).

 How to Calculate PAYE Step by Step